 To illustrate the origin of the lower energy scale, we consider the Hamiltonian

-of spins on a GF lattice, where the part $\cH_\text{Ising} +\cH_\text{XY}$ describes a Heisenberg $XXZ$ model; the summation is carried out over all pairs $(ij)$ of neighbouring spins; $J$ is the coupling strength between the spins' $z$ components; $\cH_\text{disorder}$ is a perturbation created by weak quenched disorder whose exact form is not important for the following arguments; $\cH_\text{weak}$ accounts for weak non-exchange, e.g. dipole-dipole, interactions between spins with characteristic energies significantly smaller than $J$, and the anisotropy parameter $\alpha$ describes the relative strength of the transverse and longitudinal exchange interactions.
+of spins on a GF lattice, where the part $\cH_\text{Ising} +\cH_\text{XY}$ describes a Heisenberg $XXZ$ model; the summation is carried out over all pairs $(ij)$ of neighbouring spins; $J$ is the coupling strength between the spins' $z$ components; $\cH_\text{disorder}$ is a perturbation created by weak quenched disorder whose exact form is not important but is considered, for concreteness, to come from the random fluctuations $\delta J_{ij}$ of the exchange couplings; $\cH_\text{weak}$ accounts for weak non-exchange, e.g. dipole-dipole, interactions with characteristic energies significantly smaller than $J$, and the anisotropy parameter $\alpha$ describes the relative strength of the transverse and longitudinal exchange interactions.

 At $\alpha=0$ (the Ising limit) and $\cH_\text{disorder} =\cH_\text{weak}=0$, spins on a GF lattice have extensive degeneracy, i.e. degeneracy that scales exponentially with the system size, whereas single spin-flip excitations have a characteristic energy of the order of $\theta_W\sim JZ$.